open-xml-templating/docxtemplater/docs/source/faq.rst

     {age}
     {/users}

-It will log this object :
+It will log this object:

 .. code-block:: json